Ring laser gyroscope: Description

+"Ring laser gyroscopes (RLG) have demonstrated to currently be the most sensitive device for testing rotational motion with respect to an inertial frame."

 Principle of operation

-According to the Sagnac effect, a certain rate of rotation induces a small difference between the time it takes light to traverse the ring in the two directions.
+According to the Sagnac effect, rotation induces a small difference between the time it takes light to traverse the ring in the two directions.
 This introduces a tiny separation between the frequencies of the counter-propagating beams, a motion of the standing wave pattern within the ring, and thus a beat pattern when those two beams interfere outside the ring.
 Therefore, the net shift of that interference pattern follows the rotation of the unit in the plane of the ring.

 RLGs, while more accurate than mechanical gyroscopes, suffer from an effect known as "lock-in" at very slow rotation rates.
 When the ring laser is hardly rotating, the frequencies of the counter-propagating laser modes become almost identical.
 In this case, crosstalk between the counter-propagating beams can allow for injection locking, so that the standing wave "gets stuck" in a preferred phase, thus locking the frequency of each beam to that of the other, rather than responding to gradual rotation.

 Forced dithering can largely overcome this problem.
 The ring laser cavity is rotated clockwise and anti-clockwise about its axis using a mechanical spring driven at its resonance frequency.
 This ensures that the angular velocity of the system is usually far from the lock-in threshold.
 Typical rates are 400 Hz, with a peak dither velocity on the order of 1 degree per second.
 Dither does not fix the lock-in problem completely, as each time the direction of rotation is reversed, a short time interval exists in which the rotation rate is near zero and lock-in briefly can occur.
 If a pure frequency oscillation is maintained, these small lock-in intervals can accumulate.
 This was remedied by introducing noise to the 400 Hz vibration.